folio-org/mod-circulation/doc/loanrules.md

 A name of a loan policy, a patron group, a material type, a loan type or a location can contain only these characters: a-z, A-Z, 0-9 and minus "-".

-## Loan Policy
+## Policies

-The name of a loan policy is appended to a criteria line separated by a colon.
+A list of policies is appended to a criteria line after a colon, with each policy's type indicated by an `l`, `r`, or `n`.
+They can be in any order, but must have one of each type.
-If the line matches then that policy is applied.
+If the line matches then those policies are applied.

-The loan policy is optional.
+Policies are optional.

 ## Criteria type names